elevata-labs/elevata/docs/strategy/dbt_decoupling.md

 ## 🎯 Objective

-elevata currently integrates with dbt Core for rendering and execution of SQL models.
+elevata currently plans to integrate with dbt Core for rendering and execution of SQL models.
 While dbt has served as a convenient engine during the early stages, the recent **merger of dbt Labs and Fivetran** and the strategic shift toward **dbt Fusion** make long-term reliance on dbt uncertain.

 Therefore, elevata will **gradually decouple** from dbt while **remaining compatible** for teams that still rely on it.